Path to Progress: How to Ace Your Career by Distinguishing Between Manager and Senior Manager Roles

 Unpacking the Generic Responsibilities of a Senior Manager

-Developing Managers: How Senior Business Leaders Can Improve Team Performance
+Developing Managers: How Senior Business Leaders Can Elevate Team Performance

-As a senior-level business manager, it is essential to prioritize the development of your direct reports.
-One effective way to achieve this is through guiding, mentoring, and managing your team managers.
+In today’s fast-paced corporate landscape, the strength of an organization lies in its leadership.
+As a senior-level business manager, it’s not merely beneficial but essential to prioritize the development of your direct reports.
+One of the most impactful ways to achieve this is by actively guiding, mentoring, and managing the team managers who report to you.

 Key Soft Skill: Approve Hiring and Firing Requests